altoramclean/web-module-project-deploying-web-apps/README.md

 Follow these steps for completing your project.

-- [ ] Send your team lead the link to your web app
+- [x] Send your team lead the link to your web app
-- [ ] Show them that it has been added to your portfolio
+- [x] Show them that it has been added to your portfolio
-- [ ] If you don't have a portfolio, use this project time to create a portfolio, and deploy it with Vercel ([here](https://github.com/LambdaSchool/portfolio-website) is a guide for this)
+- [x] If you don't have a portfolio, use this project time to create a portfolio, and deploy it with Vercel ([here](https://github.com/LambdaSchool/portfolio-website) is a guide for this) * i can not find my portfolio file so i am going to make a new one with this link and post it in here*
 - [ ] Once you have finished, your TL will count the project as completed

 ### Task 2a: MVP

 After you have figured out which project you want to deploy, sign up for an account with Vercel and start the deployment process as outlined in training kit for this module.
 Once the project is deployed, you will add it to your porfolio site.
 Finally, work on updating this project so that it is polished and bug free!
 Good luck!

+-I will add the link to the Vercel here once i have completed the steps

 ### Task 3: Stretch Problems